 Registered Nurse ($70,000): An RN generally plays a leading or supervisory role over other nurses in counseling or treating patients.
 A Bachelor’s in nursing is needed.

 LPN/LVN ($45,000): A licensed practicing nurse (LPN) or licensed vocational nurse (LVN) provides nursing care either in the home or at clinics or hospitals at the direction of registered nurses and doctors.
 Normally requires a two-year nursing degree.
+Some of them are working in an assisted living care like the respite care Township, NJ.

 Medical Assistant ($32,000): Perform required administrative or clinical tasks under direction.
 Your duties will vary depending on your training and the medical facility where you work.